victorhuangwq/ai-sus-watcher/README.md

 - **No Servers**: No data sent to external servers except direct LLM API calls
 - **API Keys**: Stored locally and only used for your chosen LLM provider
 - **Permissions**: Only requests necessary Chrome permissions (storage, alarms, notifications, tabs)

-## Troubleshooting

-**Extension not loading?**
-- Make sure you built it first: `npm run build`
-- Check that Developer mode is enabled in `chrome://extensions/` **No notifications appearing?**
-- Enable Chrome notifications: Go to `chrome://settings/content/notifications`
-- Check the service worker console in `chrome://extensions/` for errors
-- Try the "Test now" button - it should always show a notification
-- Verify the target page is open in a tab
-- Ensure that notifications are not blocked for your browser (that's what happened to me!)

-**Monitoring stops unexpectedly?**
-- Extension automatically stops when target tab is closed (this is intentional)
-- Click extension icon to reopen target page and resume monitoring

-**LLM not working?**
-- **OpenAI/Gemini**: Verify API key is correct and has credit/quota
-- **Chrome AI**: Enable `chrome://flags/#prompt-api-for-gemini-nano` and download model
-- Try switching to "No LLM" mode to see raw diffs first
-- Check service worker console for detailed LLM error messages

 ## License